microsoft/Cloud-for-Financial-Services---samples/intelligent-appointment/README.md

 The sample Azure function comes with a naive implementation of token generation for enabling the connection between Azure web app and Intelligent Appointment APIs in PowerApps environment, according to the [the official guidelines and library](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-common/docs/request.md#client-credentials-flow).

+## Deploy the Getting started kit for Intelligent appointments to Azure Static Web Apps

+For detailed instructions on how to configure your Intelligent appointments environment and deploy the Starter kit to Azure Static Web Apps, see the [full tutorial.](https://learn.microsoft.com/en-us/dynamics365/industry/financial-services/deploy-ia-gs-kit-azure)

 ## Resources

 [Overview of Intelligent appointments](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/intelligent-appointments)